-Fairview cladding products and systems are Australian Standards AS4284 tested for high performance, energy efficiency and minimal maintenance.
+Fairview cladding products and external wall systems are Australian Standards AS4284 tested for high performance, energy efficiency and minimal maintenance.

-With the fixing system and cladding type making up the two most important elements in an effective ventilated façade solution, the benefit of having Fairview’s trusted expertise offers an unprecedented level of expertise and insight into ventilated façade systems for Australian conditions.
+The fixing system and cladding type make up the two most important elements in building an effective, sustainable external wall system.
+When partnering with Fairview, you also get access to our cladding specialist's expertise, which offers an unprecedented level of experience and insight into installing ventilated façade systems for Australian conditions.

 The team at Fairview are ready to assist you at any stage of your new build or rectification project, with a second-to-none QA process, technical advice, compliant and safe products, and readily available stock.